This article is an excerpt from our Sefer

-The months in numbers: It is questionable whether it is permitted to write or say the English month in numbers, such as 01 for January.
+The months in numbers: It is questionable whether it is permitted to write or say the secular month in numbers, such as 01 for January.
 The reason for this is because some Poskim rule that the Torah commanded us to count Nissan as the first month.
 Accordingly, if one counts any other month as the first one transgresses the Biblical command.
 Practically, it is best to be stringent to avoid using numbers for the secular months.
 One is to rather use the English names if he needs to.

 The months in English names: It is permitted to call the months by their secular names.